leafsoft/OPENSHIFT/README.md

 LEAFSOFT
 =========

-## Login and Registration Example Project with Spring Security
+## Login and Registration Example with Spring Security

 ### Relevant Articles: